 If you have auxiliary structures on your property such as a shack, it can be good to store your emergency kit there.
 A separate building is more likely to survive a house fire, and if you place your supplies high up, they’re also well-protected against floods.

 Fire and Flood Restoration in San Diego and Riverside

 And, of course, it’s important in every disaster situation to see that the damage is repaired or restored.
 That’s where we come in.
-We’re experts in fire damage restoration, flood damage repair, smoke damage clean up, mold remediation, structural repair, and more.
+We’re experts in fire damage restoration, flood damage repair, smoke damage clean up, structural repair, and more.
 We’ve dedicated our lives to mastering residential and commercial building restoration, and we understand how important it is to have these services readily available in times of unexpected disaster.

 We cover a vast amount of areas in the Southern California region.
 San Diego, Orange County, Riverside, Chula Vista, Corona, and all the surrounding cities are all within our range, and if you’re unsure of whether we could make the trip to your home or commercial building, we urge you to give us a call and ask.
 We are committed to helping our fellow California residents with damage restoration and we’re highly flexible.
 If you have recently experienced significant damage to your house or building, contact us today!